cdapio/cdap/cdap-docs/developers-manual/source/security/index.rst

-Cask Data Application Platform (CDAP) supports securing clusters using perimeter security model.
+Cask Data Application Platform (CDAP) supports securing clusters using perimeter security.
 With perimeter security, cluster nodes can communicate with each other, but outside clients can only communicate with the cluster through a secured host.

 Using CDAP security, the CDAP authentication server issues credentials (access tokens) to